ecomplus/store/SETUP.md

 FIREBASE_PROJECT_ID={project-id} npm run setup
 ```

-> [!NOTE]
-> Account key created automatically with only required permissions using gcloud CLI (skip steps 8 and 9).
+Account key is created automatically with only required permissions using gcloud CLI (skip steps 8 and 9).

 </details>